Tayside Police Museum

 15 Reform Street

-During this time, pre-arranged visits by groups of 3 or more can be made by arrangement with the curator by email.
+During November to March, pre-arranged visits by groups of 3 or more can be made by arrangement with the curator by email.